 For Healthcare Professionals

-Applies to ibandronate: intravenous kit, oral tablet
+Applies to ibandronate: intravenous kit, intravenous solution, oral tablet

 Gastrointestinal side effects have included nausea, dyspepsia, diarrhea, tooth disorder, vomiting, gastritis, constipation and abdominal pain.

 Metabolic side effects have included hypercholesterolemia.
 Hypocalcemia following dosing has been reported postmarketing.

 Musculoskeletal side effects have included myalgia, joint disorder, back pain, pain in extremities, localized osteoarthritis, muscle cramps and arthritis.
 Postmarketing side effects have included: severe or incapacitating bone, joint, or muscle pain; osteonecrosis of the jaw; and atypical, low-energy, or low-trauma fracture of the femoral shaft.